An Aesthetic Experience in the Theatre Series: An Inevitable Tragedy Part 1

 even after death.
 (584-589)

-When Haemon, in defence of Antigone challenges his father, he describes himself as, "combating your empty mindless judgements with a word" (845), to which Creon replies, "you'll suffer for your sermons, you and your empty wisdom!"
-Thus, each side of the argument considers not only that their argument is incontrovertible, but that the other side's argument is utterly without merit.
+When Haemon, in defence of Antigone challenges his father, he describes himself as 'combating your empty mindless judgements with a word' (845), to which Creon replies, 'you'll suffer for your sermons, you and your empty wisdom!'
+Thus, each side of the argument considers not only that their argument is incontrovertible, but that the other side's argument has no merit at all.
 Here, in extreme hyperbolic form is the nature of human understanding, and by extension, human enquiry.
 It is the nature of human thinking to take up contrary positions and to disagree.
-The saying, "In too much altercation, the truth is lost," (Publilius Syrus, Macrobius Saturnalia ii.
+The saying 'In too much altercation, the truth is lost' (Publilius Syrus, Macrobius Saturnalia ii.
 7.11.) can be matched by the idea that where there is no altercation, the truth is not found.
-Arguably much of the history of the humanities is composed of diverging opinions and even irreconcilable differences.
+Arguably much of the history of humanities is composed of diverging opinions and even irreconcilable differences.

-Equally, having direct knowledge of the whole truth - the province of the gods and, to an extent, seers and prophets - is not possible either, nor would it be desirable.
-Tiresias, who 'sees' in his blindness, says in Oedipus, "How terrible - to see the truth/when the truth is only pain to him who sees!"
+Equally, having direct knowledge of the whole truth - the providence of the gods and to an extent seers and prophets - is not possible either, nor would it be desirable.
+Tiresias, who 'sees' in his blindness, says in Oedipus 'How terrible - to see the truth/when the truth is only pain to him who sees!'
 (Sophocles, 359-60)

 A consistent image in the play is the contrast between sight and ignorance, and blindness with knowledge.
 As we have seen, it is blind Tiresias who knows the truth, and when at last Oedipus learns the truth about himself the Chorus says: